Gluten-free diet: Risks

 An unbalanced selection of food and an incorrect choice of gluten-free replacement products may lead to nutritional deficiencies.
 Replacing flour from wheat or other gluten-containing cereals with gluten-free flours in commercial products may lead to a lower intake of important nutrients, such as iron and B vitamins and a higher intake of sugars and saturated fats.
 Some gluten-free commercial replacement products are not enriched or fortified as their gluten-containing counterparts, and often have greater lipid / carbohydrate content.
 Children especially often over-consume these products, such as snacks and biscuits.
 These nutritional complications can be prevented by a correct dietary education.
 Pseudocereals (quinoa, amaranth, and buckwheat) and some minor cereals are healthy alternatives to these prepared products and have higher biological and nutritional value.
 Advances towards higher nutrition-content gluten-free bakery products, improved for example in terms of fiber content and glycemic index, have been made by using not exclusively corn starch or other starches to substitute for flour.
 In this aim, for example the dietary fibre inulin (which acts as a prebiotic) or quinoa or amaranth wholemeal have been as substitute for part of the flour.
 Similarly, xanthan gum can be used in up to gram quantities per serving in some gluten-free baked goods and can be fermented by specific microbiomes in the gastrointestinal tract.
 Such substitution has been found to also yield improved crust and texture of bread.
 It is recommended that anyone embarking on a gluten-free diet check with a registered dietitian to make sure they are getting the required amount of key nutrients like iron, calcium, fiber, thiamin, riboflavin, niacin and folate.
 Vitamins often contain gluten as a binding agent.
 Experts have advised that it is important to always read the content label of any product that is intended to be swallowed.

 Up to 30% of people with known coeliac disease often continue having or redeveloping symptoms.
 Also, a lack of symptoms or negative blood antibodies levels are not reliable indicators of intestinal recuperation.
-Several studies show an incomplete recovery of small bowel despite a strict gluten-free diet, and about 79% of such people have persistent villous atrophy.
-This lack of recovery is mainly caused by inadvertent exposure to gluten.
+Several studies show an incomplete recovery of small bowel despite a strict gluten-free diet.
+Depending on the study, somewhere between 17.5 - 92.1% of celiacs will achieve histological remission.
+This lack of recovery in a substantial subset of those with celiac disease is mainly caused by inadvertent exposure to gluten.
 People with poor basic education and understanding of the gluten-free diet often believe that they are strictly following the diet, but are making regular errors.
 In addition, some people often deliberately continue eating gluten because of limited availability, inferior taste, higher price, and inadequate labelling of gluten-free products.
 Poor compliance with the regimen is also influenced by age at diagnosis (adolescents), ignorance of the consequences of the lack of a strict treatment and certain psychological factors.
 Ongoing gluten intake can cause severe disease complications, such as various types of cancers (both intestinal and extra-intestinal) and osteoporosis.